This post may contain affiliate links. Please read our disclosure policy.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

-1. Heather
+1. Heather says:

 Yum!
 This was so good!
 I used apple wood smoked bacon and it was awesome!

-2. Jennifer
+2. Jennifer says:

 Looks tasty!
 Could this be made with precooked bacon and riced cauliflower?

 Hi Jennifer.
 I actually have some riced cauliflower in my freezer and was going to try making soup with it, just to see what might be different.
-I think it would work fine, as long as you can get the equivalent of a head of cauliflower so your ratios aren't thrown off.
-You might lose some flavor using precooked bacon as you won't have any fat to sauté the veggies in, but It would still be good, I'm sure.
+I think it would work fine, as long as you can get the equivalent of a head of cauliflower so your ratios aren’t thrown off.
+You might lose some flavor using precooked bacon as you won’t have any fat to sautรฉ the veggies in, but It would still be good, I’m sure.

 I did use frozen riced cauliflower & frozen cauliflower florets, my bacon was left over from breakfast so I used the bacon grease in my fridge I always save.
 This was so delicious!
 Thank you Sandy for all the fantastic recipes.

-• Laurie Plattes
+1. Laurie Plattes says:

 Maybe my favorite soup of all ever!
 Yum and easy!